Marketcircle/AXElements/docs/Inspecting.markdown

 In my experience, parameterized attributes have not been that useful, but I haven't looked hard enough and am still looking for a good example to put in this section of the tutorial.
+Parameterized attributes are not writable (though I should double check this fact).

 ## Explicit Attribute Access